ccao-data/data-architecture/dbt/models/default/docs.md

 - `spatial.parcel` typically lags behind `iasworld.pardat` by a year, so data for current year can be relatively sparse or missing.
 Parcel shapefiles typically become available to populate this view at the end of each year.
+- There are some parcels in `iasworld.pardat` that have *never* been present in `spatial.parcel`.
+This means these parcels will be missing spatial data since they cannot be spatially joined or filled forward.
+The number of discrepancies seems to vary randomly by year.
 - `spatial.township` is not yearly.

 **Primary Key**: `year`, `pin`